11 'How I Met Your Mother' Quotes For Every Romantic Woe You Can Face

 8. "I realized that I'm searching, searching for what I really want in life.
 And you know what?
 I have absolutely no idea what that is." — Barney

 Sometimes the scariest part of romance can be the unknown.
 It's OK to not know what you're looking for or how things are going to pan out.
 Somehow, things find a way of (eventually) falling into place.
+Plus, it's nice to the softer side of Barney, right?

 9. "Whether a gesture's charming or alarming depends on how it's received." — Ted